rwindsor1/SpineNet/docs/getting-started.rst

    git clone git@github.com:rwindsor1/SpineNet.git

-Once this is done, you can then install a minimal conda environment to run the project.
+Once this is done, you can then install a minimal python virtual enviroment to run the project.

 .. code-block:: console

+   python -m venv spinenet-venv
+   source spinenet-venv/bin/activate
-   pip c
+   pip install -r requirements.txt

 Finally, add spinenet to your python path so it can be imported into scripts: